 LASIK patients at Providence Eye & Laser Specialists will be using two drops prior to their procedure.
 All patients are provided with clear written instructions in addition to reviewing with our surgical coordinator two days before your procedure.

 You will continue to use both the antibiotic and anti-inflammatory drops after your all-laser LASIK surgery.
 These drops will be used multiple times per day for several days.
 You should follow the instructions provided by your surgeon.
 Additionally, you will add preservative free artificial tear lubricating drops to your routine.

 You will, based on your surgeon instructions, discontinue the use of antibiotic and anti-inflammatory drops several days after your procedure.
-The artificial tear lubricating drops will be used for several weeks but the frequency of use will taper each week.
+The lubricating drops will be used for several weeks but the frequency of use will taper each week.

 You can always use additional drops or increase the frequency.
 Keeping your eyes lubricated and comfortable is crucial during the healing process.

 Yes, Dr. Mozayeni and Dr. Nunnery always indicate to use preservative free drops.

 For the first two weeks after LASIK, Dr. Mozayeni and Dr. Nunnery ask that you use individual vials, not the large bottles of preservative free lubricating drops.
 This greatly reduces the risk of infection.
 After two weeks you can move on to the large bottle format.

 Dr. Mozayeni and Dr. Nunnery recommend Systane, Refresh, TheraTears, GenTeal and Optive.

 Contact us to start your journey and schedule a complimentary consultation with our LASIK surgeons.